NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 #### Store the configuration of a car park in a file called `config.json`

-**Detour – JSON:** JavaScript Object Notation (JSON) is a common format for storing data.
+**Detour – JSON:** JavaScript Object Notation (JSON) is a standard format for storing data.
 It is a text-based format that is easy for humans to read and write.
 It is also easy for computers to parse and generate.
 JSON is often used for storing configuration data (though `yaml` and `toml` are increasingly popular).
-It is also a common format for exchanging data between applications.
+It is also a standard format for exchanging data between applications.
 Like most high-level languages, Python has built-in support for JSON.

 Now that you're becoming familiar with the process.
 Try and do the following: